oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

 ??? warning "Do not exclude subjects presenting susceptibility distortion artifacts yet!"

     For each session, we acquired fieldmaps that can be leveraged by fMRIPrep to perform susceptibility distortion correction.
     As such, those artifacts might be corrected by the preprocessing.
+    Note however that given each session is acquired with similar acquisition parameters, the signal dropout should be relatively consistent across session.
+If the dropouts for a single sessions are particularly large or different than tho other sessions, double check the visual report for other issues.

 #### Group report
 - [ ] Check again the individual visual report of runs with outlying-high FD, ensuring they do not fall into one of the [exclusion criteria](#function-mri).